 As homeschooling moms it seems we constantly ask questions.
 Am I doing enough?
 Will my children be prepared when they graduate from our homeschool?
 What does “homeschooling success” look like?

 [The following post contains affiliate links.
 You can read my disclosure here.]

 My youngest son’s SAT scores did not automatically qualify him for admission to his top choice of universities.
-Homeschooled students who aren’t automatically admitted each go through an individual review process where a committee looks at high school grades, extra-curricular activities and awards, and recommendation letters.
-After touring the campus in November and learning about the program he was interested in, he became more and more excited about the prospect of going to this particular university.
+He would need to go through an individual review process where a committee looked at grades, extra-curricular activities, and recommendation letters.
+After 8 weeks we still had not heard anything.

 And so I started questioning myself.
 “Why didn’t I push him harder in math?
 What if he can’t get into the college he wants?
 What if I have ruined his life?”
 (Ok, I didn’t stay on that one for long, but it did seriously cross my mind.)